denironyx/articles/ghql/README.md

 ------------------------------

-After spending days researching about the R packages that can interact with a GraphQL API.
-Amazingly, I found about three packages, but I picked `ghql` over the others since it met my needs and I am Scott’s fan boy.
-He writes really good R codes and never seizes to provide one with assistance when needed.
+After spending days researching about the R packages that can interact with a GraphQL API, I found three packages.
+I picked `ghql` over the others because, it was an rOpenSci package.

 So what is GraphQL?
 -------------------